taehyounpark/queryosity/README.md

 Performing operations on `analysis<Dataset>` returns a `delayed<Action>` (in this case of the columns).

 ### 1.2 Computing new quantities
-### Simplest way
+### Simple expressions
-Mathematical binary and unary operations available for the the underlying data types are supported:
+Mathematical binary and unary operations available for the underlying data types are supported:
 ```cpp
 auto GeV = ana.constant(1000.0);
 auto lep_pt = lep_pt_MeV / GeV;  // ROOT::RVec<float> / double